algorandfoundation/docs/docs/clis/goal/app/box/list.md

 ```

   -h, --help            help for list

-  -m, --max uint   Maximum number of boxes to list.
+  -l, --limit uint      The maximum number of boxes to list.
 0 means no limit.

+  -n, --next string     The next-token returned from a previous call, used for pagination.

+  -p, --prefix string   Return only boxes that begin with the supplied prefix.

+  -v, --values          Request and display box values.

 ```